 The sport of cycling has recently taken Oklahoma City by storm.
 With bike rides, racing events and bike trails all across the Metro, there are plenty of ways families can enjoy the sport, all summer long.
 Although many biking events may be open to all ages and skill levels, we want families to be safe.
 Please make sure your children are comfortable on their bike before joining a group ride.

-Every Tuesday from April through August, the Wheeler District hosts the Wheeler Criterium.
-Families can cheer on some of Oklahoma’s top riders as they speed around a flat and extremely fast track.
-In addition to the bike action, attendees can enjoy live music, food trucks and soon a Ferris Wheel.
+Every Tuesday from March through September, the Wheeler District hosts the Wheeler Criterium.
+Families can cheer on some of Oklahoma’s top riders as they speed around the district.
 Admission is free and open to the public.
-Races get started around 5 p.m. and wrap up around at 8:30 p.m.
+Races get started around 5:30 p.m. in front of The Big Friendly Brewery & Taproom and wrap up around at 8:30 p.m.

 Weather permitting, the Oklahoma Bicycle Society meets up for a Saturday morning Donut Ride.
 Starting at Will Rogers Park Tennis parking lot at 9 a.m., the group ride heads to a local donut shop for a morning treat.

 You can also make your own family biking outing at any of these popular local trails: